Endless views and tangerine sunsets

 Your luxury holiday in Imerovigli is all about stunning architecture and views.
 There is an excellent selection of hotels, as well as traditional tavernas where you can enjoy some fantastic local cuisine.
 For sight-seeing there are little white churches and vineyard tours nearby, with the volcanic soil adding rich flavours and nutrients to the local wine and produce.
 If you want to explore further, Fira – the capital of the island is just a 5-minute drive away, there you can immerse yourself in the island's history and culture by visiting many of the museums and galleries.

 Book your luxury holiday to Imerovigli with Sovereign and we’ll help you make the most of your time away.
-Our expert Trusted Advisers will help you find the perfect hotel, whoever you’re travelling with.
+Our Personal Travel Planners will help you find the perfect hotel, whoever you’re travelling with.
 San Antonio is perfect for couples, with its striking views, a cliffside restaurant, onsite spa and large rooms, and the superior suite offering its own private pool.

 The flight to Santorini is around 3 hours 45 minutes from the UK.